verynifty/ordinals-collections/README.md

 # Crowdsourced List of Ordinals Collections

 Crowsdourced list of Ordinals Collections for general use.
-This list was originally created for [bitcoin.museum](https://bitcoin.museum)
+This list was originally created for [bitcoin.museum](https://bitcoin.museum) (coming soon)

 ## Add a new collection